• Skip to primary navigation

 • 1-2 teaspoons bacon fat or avocado oil vegetarian use avocado oil

-• 1 medium onion, diced
+• 1 medium yellow onion, diced

 • 2 cloves garlic, minced

-• 2 teaspoons vegan butter or coconut oil Note 2
+• 2 teaspoons coconut oil Note 2

-• 2 teaspoons almond flour Note 2
+• 2 teaspoons vegan butter or almond flour Note 2

 • 4 large red potatoes, peeled and chopped into 1 inch cubes